 Another part of a thorough customer service assessment is assessing culture (or organizational) fit.
 You can always teach hard skills if a candidate is lacking them, what you can’t teach is how to be the type of person who will fit in with your company.

-You can assess culture fit during the interview but also in an online assessment prior to interview.
+You can assess culture fit during the interview but also in an online assessment prior to the interview.
 And how can you do that?

 For instance, by comparing candidates’ company culture preferences to the actual culture at your organization.
 You can make these pre-interview customer service assessments optional for candidates because the candidates who are truly interested in working for you will answer them, those who aren’t will self-deselect.